UW-Climate-Risk-Lab/climate-risk-map/backend/physical-asset/etl/pgosm_flex/README.md

   -d rustprooflabs/pgosm-flex:1.0.0
 ```

 5. Once the container is running, use this command to execute the script that runs the ETL process.
 Replication will check if data has already been imported and if so, will perform a data update only.
+This example uses Washington State data.
 ```bash
 docker exec -it \
     pgosm python3 docker/pgosm_flex.py \